Lawyer Profile Detail

 Aidan has written on the topics of construction, real property, mining, insurance coverage, and commercial litigation, and she has delivered legal education presentations on a variety of topics to clients and other counsel.

-Aidan is a member of the Canadian Bar Association and the American Bar Association (ABA), and she currently serves as Vice-Chair on four committees of the Tort Trial and Insurance Practice Section (TIPS) of the ABA.
+Aidan is a member of the Canadian Bar Association and the American Bar Association (ABA).
+She serves on the executive of the Construction Law section of the Canadian Bar Association, BC Branch, and as Vice-Chair on four committees of the Tort Trial and Insurance Practice Section (TIPS) of the ABA.
 In 2012, she was selected as one of 23 lawyers to participate in a Leadership Academy offered by the ABA, which she successfully completed in 2013.
 Aidan has served as a mentor through the YWCA High School Mentorship Program, and for several years she led the Unaccompanied Minors Project in Vancouver, a pro bono initiative in which lawyers from our firm act as representatives for minor children arriving in Canada without parents or guardians.

 McCarthy Tétrault releases third annual Mining in the Courts